TheSilvered/nest/docs/c_api/c_api-encoding.md

 **Description:**

-Gets the length in characters of an encoded string.
+Get the length in characters of an encoded string.

 **Parameters:**